luizpvas/compser/README.md

 ## Benchmark

-The following result is a benchark of the [JSON parser](https://github.com/luizpvas/comparser/blob/main/examples/json.rb) I implemented with this library.
-I ran with YJIT enable and disabled, and compare the result against the native `JSON.parse`, implemented in C.
+The following result is a benchark of a [JSON parser](https://github.com/luizpvas/comparser/blob/main/examples/json.rb) I implemented with this library.
+I ran the benchmark with and without YJIT, and compared the result against the native `JSON.parse`.

 The benchmark parses a 1,5kb payload 5000 times.

 Implementation | Time | Difference
 :---:|:---:|:---:
-::JSON.parse | 0.019s | -
+`JSON.parse` | 0.019s | -
-::MyJson.parse (with YJIT) | 9.9s | 526x slower
+`MyJson.parse` (with YJIT) | 9.9s | 526x slower
-::MyJSON.parse | 12.3s | 654x slower
+`MyJSON.parse` | 12.3s | 654x slower